 Olin Business School, Washington University in St. Louis

-Keywords: corporate governance, R&D investment, corporate venture capital, founder, entrepreneurship
+Keywords: R&D investment, corporate venture capital, founder, knowledge spillover, entrepreneurship

 Date posted: October 16, 2013 ; Last revised: May 28, 2016

 © 2016 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollobot1 in 0.187 seconds